 A fellow of numerous learned societies, Peter has received many of the world’s most prestigious scientific awards including the 2013 Nobel Prize in Physics.
 In recognition of his contributions to science, he was appointed as Companion of Honour in the 2013 New Year Honours List.

-Emeritus Professor of Theoretical Physics, University of Edinburgh, School of Physics and Astronomy
+Emeritus Professor of Theoretical Physics, University of Edinburgh, University of Edinburgh

 For his fundamental contribution to particle physics with his theory explaining the origin of mass in elementary particles, confirmed by the experiments at the Large Hadron Collider.